tydev-new/ARCH/design_doc/3_engineering_design.md

 ### ECS Integration

-1. Tardis is installed via userdata or AMI
+1. ARCH is installed via userdata or AMI
 2. Environment variables are configured in task definitions
 3. No additional parameters beyond environment variables

 ### AWS Batch Integration

-1. Tardis is installed via userdata or AMI
+1. ARCH is installed via userdata or AMI
 2. Environment variables are configured in job definitions
 3. No additional parameters beyond environment variables